malla007/ocarp-aug/README.md

   <li>Extracts a selected object and the corresponding mask from an image</li>
   <li>Retrieve batch wise augmented images by pasting the extracted images randomly on original images</li>
 </ul>
-To better understand the augmentation strategy, check this.
+To better understand the augmentation strategy, check <a href = "Documents/OCARP Augmentation Strategy.pdf">this</a>.

 <h2>Prerequisites</h2>